tromey/gcc-pch-plugin/README.md

-This is an implementation of pre-compiled headers for GCC, written as a GCC plugin.
+This is an experimental implementation of pre-compiled headers for GCC, written as a GCC plugin.

 This approach is better than the approach that is supplied with GCC itself.
 Multiple PCH files can be used at once, performance should be